Poplar Grove Mine (Buck Creek No.2 Mine), Kentucky, United States of America

 Coal will be mined from three continuous miner super-section units, each featuring two continuous miners, two roof-bolting machines, and four battery haulers.
 Other support equipment includes scoops, supply cars, battery or diesel-powered rubber-tired equipment, and rail-rubber cars.

 The coal preparation plant will have a design throughput capacity of 400t per hour, enabling the mine to produce an average of 3.6Mt of run-of-mine (ROM) coal a year.

 A driveable ramp will be constructed for conveyor belt operations and transporting supplies and equipment to the mine's operating areas.
 The main conveyor will transfer raw coal into a stockpile, while rubber-tired supply cars will carry supplies and other equipment to the operating areas of the mine.

 Power to the mine will be supplied from a 69kV transmission line, which will be constructed approximately three miles away from the project site.
 Another main surface substation is also planned along with internal distribution lines to supply power to the mine, processing plant and surface facilities.

-Water for the plant operations will be supplied from the Green River and will be stored in a freshwater supply tank located adjacent to the surface facilities.
-Potable water will be supplied from existing public water supply infrastructure.
+Water for plant operations will be supplied from the Green River and will be stored in a freshwater supply tank located adjacent to the surface facilities.
+Potable water will be supplied from existing public supply infrastructure.